The Product Development Process – Step 5 – Prototypes

 Step 5 – The Purpose of Prototypes

 Prototyping is the Design Verification phase of Product Development because it demonstrates or proves the design.
 Think of a Prototype as simply taking a design from the virtual, imaginary realm into the physical world.

 Of course there are lots of reasons we want to touch and feel and try our new widget, and a prototype is the way to do that.
 But, there are some specific reasons to prototype.
 Some of the most common are:

-- Display or Show the new product — maybe at a show or for investors.
+- Display or show the new product — for a trade show, or for investors.